 Figure 3- The geometric solution.

-Solution using geometry, algebra, and line segment lengths in terms of and :
+We will use geometry, algebra, and line segment lengths in terms of and .

 Starting with Figure 1, we construct Figure 4 as follows: